 This course examines the enduring question “What is the Good Life?” from the perspectives of the humanities.
 Topics include the cost of the good life, how people have chosen to live as members of local and global communities, and conceptions and expressions of beauty, power, love, and health.

 In addition to the core curriculum, we offer an ever-changing sequence of workshops and seminars that we call Labs.
-Most of these will are taught by guest instructors who are experts in their field and the offerings will be based on the interest of the students who are enrolled that particular year.
-Some examples of Labs we anticipate offering in partnership with local organizations include:
+Most of these are taught by guest instructors who are experts in their field.
+Offerings are based on the interest of the students who are enrolled that particular year.
+Some examples of Labs we have offered include:

 • Citizenship and Social Change